 After all, Google isn’t the content creator — you are.
 The ball is still in your court.
 Take charge and write content that people can’t resist clicking.

-And if you need some help in the meantime, contact us at First Page today to find out how we can boost your content and SEO strategies to make your brand number one (or...number zero).
+And if you need some help in the meantime, learn how we can boost your content and SEO strategies to make your brand number one (or...number zero).